 Several actions point to the fact that a more climate-resilient economy and society must be built in each country, such as measures aimed at reducing fuel consumption for energy production, emphasis on energy efficiency and conservation as well as on power generation from renewable sources such as the Sun.

-Our research effort has been geared toward providing a solution to this problem by developing a accurate and fast system for the calculation of surface solar radiation spectra at high resolution and frequency using geostationary satellite data where cloud and aerosol effects are implicit.
+Our research effort has been geared toward providing a solution to this problem by developing an accurate and fast system for the calculation of surface solar radiation spectra at high resolution and frequency using Earth Observation data.

-The NOA in collaboration with the PMOD/WRC optimized and applied the scientific and technical knowhow of previous projects as one of the main pilot studies of the HORIZON’s 2020 GEO-CRADLE project.
-Under the description name SENSE (Solar Energy Nowcasting SystEm) it will be a starting point for energy related investments and innovative high-end applications and technologies.
+The NOA in collaboration with the PMOD/WRC optimized and applied the scientific and technical knowhow of previous projects as one of the main pilot studies of the HORIZON’s 2020 GEO-CRADLE project, the so-called Solar Energy Nowcasting SystEm (SENSE).
+SENSE was a starting point for solar energy related investments, strategies and innovative high-end applications and technologies.